KnowPulse-KnowledgeBase/howto-use-R-for-dataanalysis/setup.md

 ![Screenshot of main code listing](/fig/howto-use-R-for-dataanalysis-4.png)

 ## Download R
-R is a free and open source, which can be downloaded and installed from [The R Project for Statistical Computing] (https://www.r-project.org/)
+R is a free and open source, which can be downloaded and installed from https://www.r-project.org/

 ![Screenshot of main code listing](/fig/howto-use-R-for-dataanalysis-1.png)